se1-1314/xiast-docs/management/project/spmp.md

 <img src="https://docs.google.com/drawings/d/1Lr1H6Qc6iEJITFeQEQt6LUKlboLE6e78SmbZ2jCZRGw/pub?w=781&amp;h=430">

-The [Projectmanager](#Projectmanager) acts as a central coördination point for the whole team, he also communicates with the client (see [4.1.1](#4.1.1)).
+The [Projectmanager](#Projectmanager) acts as a central coordination point for the whole team, he also communicates with the client (see [4.1.1](#4.1.1)).
 Communicationflows with the client are colored red.

 4.3 Roles and responsibilities
 -------------------------------